geluso/206bikepolo.com/README.md

 Since we using **Next.js** to convert your code to something readable by your browser...

+## via node:
 We will need something to read this compiled code (in addition to executing the compilation), and that is our lovely, **node.js**:

 Please install it first:
 - https://nodejs.org/en
 - And install the corresponding package manager you want 4 running deployment server

-Install the packages for this repo:
+Install the packages for this repo: (includeing Next.js)
 ```
 $ npm install
 ```
 This will install all dependencies listed in your package.json, including **Next.js** if it's listed.

+---

+Currently no documentation on install via yarn, pnpm, or bun here.
+But feel free to write some and add it to README !!!

 ## Getting Started